Art-A-Hack/art-a-hack.github.io/app/_posts/2015-07-12-final-journey-presentations-2015.markdown

 Thanks to all our wonderful participants for this year's fantastic show!

-We would like to thank our sponsors: ThoughtWorks, Microsoft, Origin Magazine, and the Metropolitan Museum of Art Media Lab.
+We would like to thank our sponsors: Thoughtworks, Microsoft, Origin Magazine, and the Metropolitan Museum of Art Media Lab.